CHLee0801/TemporalWikiDatasets/README.md

 > tenth_digit : One number between 0-16 (There are 16 sets of Wikipedia bundle)
 > month : year + month + date, e.g. 20210801

 We suggest you to use bash file for mode 1.
-You can easily modify example bash file.
+You can easily modify example bash file and type command below in terminal.
 ```
 bash wikipedia_datasets.sh
 ```